-Our findings reflect a general, recurring theme in optimization and AI --- that stronger optimizers require better-formulated goals~\citep{amodei2016concrete, hadfield2017inverse, manheim2018categorizing, pan2022effects, smith2006optimizer}.
-As a concrete example, consider the contrast between newspapers and social media, which share the objective of increasing audience engagement.
+Our findings reflect a general, recurring theme in optimization and AI---that stronger optimizers require better-formulated goals~\citep{amodei2016concrete, hadfield2017inverse, manheim2018categorizing, pan2022effects, smith2006optimizer}.
+As an example, consider the contrast between newspapers and social media, which share the objective of audience engagement.
 While newspapers were limited by lack of feedback, social media platforms used closed-loop optimization with user data to improve recommendations---but this led to negative societal consequences such as echo chambers and polarization~\citep{allcott2020welfare, bakshy2015exposure, cinelli2021echo}.
 Our results show that LLMs as optimizers have also outgrown simple reasoning objectives.
-To adapt to the improved capabilities that state-of-the-art models provide, we believe that holistic objectives that incorporate societal values~\citep{bai2022constitutional, klingefjord2024human} are imperative to ensure that AI systems stay unbiased as they explore and interact with the world.
+To adapt to the improved capabilities that state-of-the-art models provide, holistic objectives that incorporate societal values~\citep{bai2022constitutional, klingefjord2024human} are critical to ensure that AI systems stay unbiased as they explore and interact with the world.

-\section{Related work}
+\section{Related Work}

-\subsection{Quantifying and addressing biases in LLMs}
+\subsection{Quantifying and Addressing Biases in LLMs}